mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## Accept boredom

-* Talk about *Deep Work*
+* Talk about *Deep Work* ([my notes](/book-reports/deep-work/))

 ## Starting is the hardest part

+The hardest part is starting these habits, but once I did them for a few days, they become exponentially easier.
+One of the earliest things I did was to defer checking my email until 10 am instead of right when I woke up.
+It felt so difficult, and I kept feeling compelled to check my email to satisfy my curiosity about what's there.

+After a week, I no longer felt the temptation when I woke up.
+By two weeks, I almost dreaded checking my email.
+My mornings had become so peaceful and productive.
+Once I checked my email, I was opening the door to whatever stresses awaited me there.

-When I first started waiting until after noon
+Today, I don't check my email until after I eat lunch.

-## Be vigilant

-Notice apps that drag you back in.
-Put obstacles in front of them.

 ## If you backslide, just start over

 Some days, I'm obsessively checking texts and email.
 It feeds on itself.

+## Be vigilant

+Notice apps that drag you back in.
+Eliminate distractions and put obstacles in front of them.

 ---